 Ramsey Russell: Because when Hawks in the air, those birds do not want to fly.
 No, they know.
 They’re damned if you do, damned if they don’t.
 Here comes somebody, but there’s a Hawk in the air that’s going to eat me.

 Casey Everett: Exactly.
-And you got to put the fear of God in them with the damned if they don’t, because I got to put my waiters on, I got to get in there and I got to start yelling and splashing the water and moving towards them because they don’t want to get off the water.
+And you got to put the fear of God in them with the damned if they don’t, because I got to put my waders on, I got to get in there and I got to start yelling and splashing the water and moving towards them because they don’t want to get off the water.
 So that hunt is a separate style.
 And I don’t know anybody, to be honest with you, I’m not like a pioneer or whatever.
 I don’t know anybody else that does this because it’s a little bit of a pain in the ass-

 Ramsey Russell: Was that you that posted a video?
 I think it was somebody posted a video.
 They turned their Hawk loose and I would guess they were wood ducks.
 They looked like wood ducks in that film to me.
 And rather than keep flying.
 Those birds started just peeling off the flock and hitting the water, diving, trying to get away from that Hawk.
 Was that you?